Category Added in a WPeMatico Campaign

 Holly Jolly Xmasu

-Welcome to episode 78 of Holly Jolly X’masu!
-In this episode, I’ll be talking about the Korean funk classic, “Woodpecker Merry Christmas,” from 1985.
+Welcome to episode 120 of Holly Jolly X’masu!
+In this episode, I talk about Yuzoh Kayama’s 1983 album, “White Christmas.”

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.